Dargonrol/MyAnimeListManager/README.md

 * beeing able to load
 * beeing able to load old formatted animie.txt
 * adding button "current Date" for when finished a episode
+* new tab on left side: anime plan to watch.
+With checkbox??